 From a white subway tile backsplash with black grout to two-tone cabinetry, there are countless ways to work a high-contrast color palette while staying true to any aesthetic.
 That includes pairing the contrasting shades with a third accent color.
 And if you're asking yourself, What colors go with black and white? — you're not alone.
 Luckily, the bold palette works with just about any hue, but some of our favorites are yellow, pink, terra cotta, and teal.
 Natural wood tones are a picture-perfect match, too.

 Video of the Day

 Craving for some inspiration?
 Scroll on for 25 of our favorite black-and-white kitchen design ideas.

 1. Pick the right cabinetry.

-One of the easiest ways to get started creating a chic black-and-white kitchen is to simply opt for white walls and black cabinetry.
+One of the easiest ways to get started creating a chic black-and-white kitchen design is to simply opt for white walls and black cabinetry.
 Bonus points for a black countertop, too.
-Take inspiration from the &SHUFL linoleum cabinet fronts featured here in charcoal that are seamless in style, and when paired with a white subway tile backsplash and gorg herringbone wood flooring the result is graphic and contemporary.
+Take inspiration from the &SHUFL linoleum cabinet fronts, featured here in charcoal, that are seamless in style.
+And when paired with a white subway tile backsplash and gorgeous herringbone wood flooring, the result is wonderfully graphic and contemporary.

 2. Make a splash with your backsplash.

 Nina from Stylizimo successfully pulls off the black-and-white kitchen trend by going tone on tone.
 The backsplash, countertops, and cabinets are all finished in the same ebony shade, but she didn't stop there.
 Follow her lead and take it to the next level by investing in a matte black sink and a few dark accents to up the drama.